-Class Format - 4 week class - Spring or Fall Session
+Class Format - 4 or 8 week class - Spring or Fall Session

 If you are new to taking my classes, I'd like to explain what to expect.
 The classes are held in a private residence in Rohnert Park, CA. This is a safe fun place to get to know, or to improve or free up your voice.
-The Introduction to Singing Concepts is a prerequisite to the intermediate classes.
+The Beginner or Beginner/Intermediate Class is a prerequisite to the intermediate classes.
 It sets the foundation for everything I do and clarifies the difference between contemporary and classical singing techniques.
 The start of each class, there are lessons, terminology, demos and QnA.
 After that I give mini private lessons for each student who wants to sing, and the class can observe and learn.

 Having a song or two to work on can be a good learning tool.
 Some students do a different song each week.
 Some do the same song because they are working on something for a performance, maybe church or a wedding, and would like specific feedback on that song.
 Maybe you are a songwriter and need help coming up with a melody or interpretation.

 I won't have you do generic scale exercises, but instead melodic isolation exercises which work specific muscles of the singing instrument to gain strength, flexibility and control.
 I will create specific exercises just for you based on on what you need at the time.
 You will be surprised what your voice can do with ease once you know how.